victorkiambi/personal-journaling-app/DATABASE.md

 # Database Schema Documentation

 ## Overview
 The Shamiri Journal application uses PostgreSQL as its database with Prisma ORM.
-The schema is designed to support user authentication, journal entries, categories, user profiles, and preferences with a focus on type safety and data integrity.
+The schema is designed to support NextAuth.js authentication, journal entries with AI-powered insights, categories, user profiles, and preferences with a focus on type safety and data integrity.

 ## Database Connection
 ```env